How to Delete Chrome, Safari, Firefox, and Opera Extensions on a Mac

 If you use Opera for Mac, you’ll need to do the following to uninstall extensions:

 - Launch Opera

-- The extension window will open with a list of all the extensions installed
+- The extensions window will open with a list of all the installed extensions

-Note: If you think you might need this extension later you can simply deactivate it by clicking on the Disable button.
+- Click the X button at the top-right corner of an extension and confirm you want to Remove it.
+If you think you might need this extension later you can simply deactivate it by clicking on the Disable button

 Alternative ways to remove useless elements on a Mac

-Here's a solution.
-You can use a multi-functional app such as MacKeeper to quickly uninstall apps and delete junk files, caches, duplicates, app leftovers, and more to keep your Mac healthy and well-performing.
+Here's a solution: You can use multi-functional apps like MacKeeper to quickly uninstall apps and delete junk files, caches, duplicates, app leftovers, and more to keep your Mac healthy and well-performing.
 Try MacKeeper today!